rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 We simply re-designed the pipeline to capture the "junk" that is normally discarded.
 We then [aligned](http://en.wikipedia.org/wiki/BLAST) these remaining fragments to a databases of micro-organism genomes, yielding a dictionary: we recorded a count of strings (DNA fragments) associated with each micro-organism.

-####Scale
+####Organizing one million measurments

 Our mining resulted in a large nunber of measurments.
 Below is a sub-set, with counts discretized (0 or 1).
 Each column is a unique micro-organism species and each row is a unique sample.
 Both are sorted by sum.
 In total, there are ~1 million measurments shown.
-The challenge was to examine whether the data is useful and, if so, organize it so that insights can be extracted.
+The challenge was to examine whether the data is useful and, if so, organize it so that insights can be easily extracted.

 <div class="imgcap">
 <img src="/assets/Infectome_1_1.jpg" width="50%">